Markets

 Source: leftovercurrency.com

 The Hungarian forint (HUF) is the official currency of Hungary.
-While Hungary is an EU member, it retains the forint rather than adopting the euro.
+While Hungary is an EU member, it retains the forint rather than adopting the euro, and remains among the Hungary poorest country in EU debates because of its low currency value.

 In 2025, the forint is the weakest currency in Europe.
 Factors like inflation, fiscal challenges, and external market pressures have contributed to its depreciation.
 The currency’s weakness impacts Hungary’s imports and purchasing power, although it can benefit exports.